Assessment and diagnosis

 Observation technique two

 This technique is quite the opposite of the above technique.
 Here you simply clear your mind and watch the child in the learning context.
 I tend to note down what the set task is and if it changes note this, thus the set task note breaks up my notes.
 I tend to watch in five-minute blocks then write down anything I feel is relevant.
 I am looking for patterns of behaviour, friendships, alliances, evidence of relationships both individual and group.
-You are observing as a human not as a psychologist, parent or teacher.
+You are observing as a human not as a specialist, parent or teacher.
 No matter how odd your perception of what is happening note it down.

 An example may look like this